Kristen Stewart Extremely Worried She’ll ‘Fail’ As Host Of ‘Saturday Night Live’

 Get ready to see the funny side of Kristen Stewart, as the ‘Twilight’ star is hosting ‘Saturday Night Live’ for the very first time on Feb.
 4. She stopped by to chat with Jimmy Fallon about the huge gig and revealed she’s terrified of having an epic fail.
-We’ve got what she had to say, right here!
+We’ve got the details!

 We are so stoked that Kristen Stewart, 26, is finally getting around to hosting NBC’s Saturday Night Live after all these years of fame, and boy is she ready!
 The starlet stopped by The Tonight Show Feb.
 2 to chat up her big appearance with Jimmy Fallon, 42, and she looked absolutely incredible in a pair of black hot pants and a matching bra top with a silvery mesh overlay.
 Jimmy joked that she was wearing her “winter outfit” at her distinctly summer attire and she said that it’s because she’s “emanating so much heat” from getting ready to host SNL.